dcordiercnrs/VIMS-IR_uncertainties/README.md

 ## Tools

- - `VIMS-IR_uncertainties_analysis_Part_ONE.ipynb`: the Jupyter notebook that extracts data from VIMS cubes.
+ - `VIMS-IR_uncert_Part_ONE.ipynb`: the Jupyter notebook that extracts data from VIMS cubes.

- - `VIMS-IR_uncertainties_analysis_Part_TWO.ipynb`: the Jupyter notebook that extracts data from VIMS cubes.
+ - `VIMS-IR_uncert_Part_TWO.ipynb`: the Jupyter notebook that extracts data from VIMS cubes.